kairos-io/kairos/docs/content/reference/configuration.md

    network:
      - name: "Setup users"
        authorized_keys:
-        c3os:
+        kairos:
         - github:mudler
 ```

 ## Syntax

-`c3os` supports the standard cloud-init syntax and the extended one from the [Elemental-toolkit](https://rancher.github.io/elemental-toolkit/docs/reference/cloud_init/) which is based on [yip](https://github.com/mudler/yip).
+`kairos` supports the standard cloud-init syntax and the extended one from the [Elemental-toolkit](https://rancher.github.io/elemental-toolkit/docs/reference/cloud_init/) which is based on [yip](https://github.com/mudler/yip).

-Examples using the extended notation for running k3s as agent or server are in [examples](https://github.com/c3os-io/c3os/tree/master/examples).
+Examples using the extended notation for running k3s as agent or server are in [examples](https://github.com/kairos-io/kairos/tree/master/examples).

 ### `k3s`